akshinmustafayev/EasyJob/README.md

 ## Easy access
-_CTRL+Left Mouse Click_ on the button will open location of the script attached to the button
+_CTRL+Left Mouse Click_ on the button will open folder where script attached to the button is located

 _SHIFT+Left Mouse Click_ on the button will open the script attached to the button with your default ps1 text editor